 Balham is also home to The London Sewing Machine Museum, with around 700 sewing machines in total dating back from 1829.
 It boasts a machine that was gifted to Queen Victoria’s eldest daughter.

-Markets & Cafes
+Markets & Cafes in Balham

 The Hildreth Street Market is something of a secret south London gem.
 Stroll up Balham High Road from the tube station and you’ll find this short, pedestrianised street with some of the boroughs finest cafes.
 You can check out Blackbird Bakery for homemade breads, pastries, and juices.
 Brickwood offers an amazing weekend brunch and a short, one-minute walk away is Milk, with a locally sourced menu that has something for everyone.